Harvard psychologists have been studying what it takes to raise ‘good’ kids. Here are 6 tips.

 1) Hang out with your kids.

 This is, like, the foundation of it all.
 Spend regular time with your kids, ask them open-ended questions about themselves, about the world and how they see it, and actively listen to their responses.
+If you can make time to plan trips with them too (you can visit website here for one idea that will excite them!) then all the better!
 Not only will you learn all sorts of things that make your child unique, you’ll also be demonstrating to them how to show care and concern for another person.
+If your child really wants to join a sports team, encourage them, and help them practice!
+For example, if your daughter asks if she can join a local softball team, buy her a pair of softball pants to try and motivate her to succeed!
+Even if you’re not a sporty person, your kids will really appreciate you taking the time to play with them.

 2) If it matters, say it out loud.